 Sweet chilli salmon with stir-fry vegetables

-If you’re looking for a quick and easy weeknight dinner, stir-fries are one of the best options around.
+If you’re looking for a quick and easy weeknight dinner, stir-fries are a great go-to.
 The beauty of a stir-fry is that you can throw in whatever vegetables you like or have to hand.
 Broccoli, carrots, sugar snap peas, peppers, onions, mushrooms, green beans, sweetcorn…the list goes on.
 Within half an hour, you’ll have a nutrient-dense, low-fat, and low-calorie dinner that’s packed with colour.

-Soft, flaky salmon makes a nice contrast to the crunchy, just-cooked texture of fresh vegetables.
-Plus, salmon brings a welcome dose of omega-3 fatty acids which can help to fight inflammation and boost brain health.
+Soft, flaky salmon contrasts with the crunchy, just-cooked texture of fresh vegetables.
+Plus, it brings a welcome dose of omega-3 fatty acids, which can help fight inflammation and boost brain health.
 If you’re vegetarian or vegan, skip the salmon and swap in some seasoned tofu – or simply load up with extra veggies.
 This recipe from Rainbow Plant Life uses white pepper and a Chinese five-spice seasoning to add flavour.

 To make sweet chilli salmon with stir-fry vegetables, take a look at this recipe from Tesco.